SanketBhangale1803/closr-live/README.md

 **Closr** is a small-group **video calling** app aimed at talking with friends: join a room, see everyone in a mesh WebRTC layout, keep audio and video **peer-to-peer** when the network allows.
 Signaling runs over **Socket.IO**; media does not transit through the server.

-It inherits the room and signaling patterns from [hkirat’s Omegle-style stack](https://github.com/hkirat/omegle) and focuses on straightforward calls rather than pitching extra “watch together” or content-sharing workflows.

 ---

 ## Architecture overview